utilitywarehouse/cert-manager-manifests/README.md

 Cert-manager manifests used for kustomize

-`/kube-system` contains the base cert-manager configuration to deploy under the respective namespace.
+`/kube-system` contains the base cert-manager configuration to deploy under the respective namespace (patch namespace in case you need to deploy elsewhere).
+`/global` contains global kube resources (crds).

 ## Requires